 Now, your own cost estimate should only count the additional package’s cost as $750.
-This means that your price point to buy car with this package should be about 44k + $750 = $44,750 and not 47k as set by dealer.
+This means that your price point to buy a car with this package should be about 44k + $750 = $44,750 and not 47k as set by the dealer.

 #4 Take Your Wife To Negotiate, Leave Kid at Home

 This sounds funny but it is a genuine advise.
 Women are better negotiators than men.